bcmichael/RNMR-Docs/docs/command/full_command.md

 Flag | Description
 ---- | -----------
 AUTOZ  | Sets state of background hardware auto-shimming routine.
-State my be ON or `OFF`.
+State my be ON or OFF.
 Z1 is optimized based on the lock level.
 DSP    | Sets state of display enable flag.
-State may be ON or `OFF`.
+State may be ON or OFF.
 Flag is set on when lowest console level is reached.
 IMSG   | Sets state of informational message flag.
-State may be ON or `OFF`.
+State may be ON or OFF.
 Flag is set on when lowest console level is reached.
 If flag is off any values which would have been printed by the message are transferred to successive global arguments beginning with gbl#1 and ending with gbl#2, if gbl#1 and gbl#2 are nonzero.
 LCKMTR | Sets state of lock meter display.
-State may be ON or `OFF`.
+State may be ON or OFF.
 The lock meter is displayed as both graphically (a horizontal bar which monitors the lock level) and numerically.
 TIMER  | Sets state of timer.
-State may be ON or `OFF`.
-An informational message is written when timer is set to `OFF`.
+State may be ON or OFF.
+An informational message is written when timer is set to OFF.
 TRACE  | Sets state of DEBUG trace enable flag.
-State may be ON or `OFF`.
+State may be ON or OFF.
 Flag is set off when lowest console level is reached.
 If flag is on each macro line will be listed before being executed.

 System flags DSP, IMSG, EMSG,